ddavis-2015/tflite-micro/tensorflow/lite/micro/examples/micro_speech/train/README.md

 can always be on, and then wake higher-power chips when a possible utterance has been found, so that more accurate analysis can be done.
-Additionally, the model takes in preprocessed speech input as a result of which we can leverage a simpler model for accurate results.
+Additionally, the model takes in preprocessed speech input as a result of which we can leverage a simpler model for inference results.

 ## Dataset